Author of The Bug Out Book and The NEW Interactive Prepper’s Book of Lists

 Bugging In: This is when you shut the gate, lock the doors, and hunker down to weather the disaster at home with your supplies.

 In all but the most desperate circumstances, my personal plan is bugging in.
-Being out on the road in the midst of a disaster means you’re a refugee.
+Being out on the road amid a disaster means you’re a refugee.
 It means your supplies are minimal and that the things you’ve carefully stored over the years are very possibly going to be lost to you.
-The personal sustainability you’ve been cultivating at your home is also lost, including your garden, your livestock, and your water plan.
+The personal sustainability you’ve been cultivating at your home is also lost, including your garden, livestock, and water plan.

-But, this is not a decision that’s engraved in stone.
-A while back, I wrote about the 3 steps to surviving any crisis:
+A while back, I wrote about the 3 steps to surviving any crisis.

-If you are completely married to one, and only one, course of action, it limits your ability to perform the first step: accepting that whatever horrible event is out there, has actually occurred.
+If you are completely married to only one course of action, it limits your ability to perform the first step.
+That first step is accepting that whatever horrible event is out there has actually occurred.
 You have to be adaptable if you want to be able to survive extraordinary circumstances.
 Disasters rarely go by a script, and your plan can’t either.

 The variables to consider

 The answer to this question is hard to come by.
 There are so many different variables.
 There can never be a one-size-fits-all response.
 Here are the major factors you have to look at.

 Will you be safe if you remain at home?